US Senate passes bill to avert government shutdown | DW | 03.12.2021

 "I am glad that, in the end, cooler heads prevailed — the government will stay open," Senate Majority Leader Chuck Schumer said.

-Democrats agreed to allow a straight majority vote on defunding for a Biden edict that required vaccination or weekly tests for some sections of the US workforce, which the right-wing Republic group represents an assault on personal liberty.
-The vote failed and the mandate currently remains in place.
+Democrats agreed to allow a straight majority vote on defunding for a Biden edict that required vaccination or weekly tests for some sections of the US workforce, which the right-wing Republican group argued is an assault on personal liberty.
+The vote failed and the vaccine mandate currently remains in place.

 The majority of Senate Republicans supported the resolution, fearing that they would be blamed for a shutdown of federal agencies.

+The vote means the government will not have to shut down.
+A standstill may have forced government medical staff and research personnel to be laid off at a time when the country is trying to prevent the spread of the omicron coronavirus variant.

-The Congressional Budget Office estimates that the 2018-19 federal government shutdown wiped $11 billion (€9.7 trillion) from the US economy.
+The longest shutdown in history happened under former President Donald Trump.
+The Congressional Budget Office estimates that over those 35 days in 2018-19, the standstill wiped $11 billion (€9.7 trillion) from the US economy.

 The bill will keep the government running for 11 more weeks at current spending levels, with an extra $7 billion (€6.19 billion) for Afghanistan evacuees.
 This stopgap measure buys legislators time to negotiate full-year spending bills for the rest of fiscal 2022.